discourse/discourse/docs/INSTALL-digital-ocean.md

 - Otherwise, create a free account on [**Mandrill**][man] (or [Mailgun][gun], or [Mailjet][jet]), and put your mail credentials (available via the Mandrill dashboard) in the `app.yml` file.
 The settings you want to change are `DISCOURSE_SMTP_ADDRESS`, `DISCOURSE_SMTP_PORT`, `DISCOURSE_SMTP_USER_NAME`, `DISCOURSE_SMTP_PASSWORD`.

-- Be sure you remove the comment character `#` from the beginning of these mail configuration lines!
+- Be sure you remove the comment character and space `# ` from the beginning of these mail configuration lines!

+- Don't forget to set the [SPF and DKIM records](http://help.mandrill.com/entries/21751322-What-are-SPF-and-DKIM-and-do-I-need-to-set-them-up-) up for your domain name.
+In Mandrill, that's under Sending Domains, View DKIM/SPF setup instructions.

 # Add Your SSH Key